Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ### Go to the app

-If you use Azure.ResourceManager.Media SDK please go to [sdk-azure-resource-manager-demo](sdk-azure-resource-manager-demo) If you use Microsoft.Azure.Management.Media SDK please navigate to [sdk-ms-azure-management-demo](sdk-ms-azure-management-demo)
+If you use Azure.ResourceManager.Media SDK please go to [sdk-azure-resource-manager-demo](sdk-azure-resource-manager-demo).
+If you use Microsoft.Azure.Management.Media SDK please navigate to [sdk-ms-azure-management-demo](sdk-ms-azure-management-demo).

 ## Roadmap